spicypineapple1200/FCC-Daily-Challenges/2025/October/15OCT/README.md

-*Below is the original challenge in freeCodeCamp.
-After that there is a divider and below that divider is the test cases for the accompanying "solution.py" python file for this challenge. *note, the python file has a return line and a print line at the end.
-The return line is the only one included in the original answer, the print line was used while building the solution in the online IDE found at "https://www.programiz.com/python-programming/online-compiler/".
+*Below is my explanation for solving this daily challenge and below that is the original challenge in freeCodeCamp!
+Check the accompanying "solution.py" file for the actual solution code.
+I built the solution in the online IDE found at "https://www.programiz.com/python-programming/online-compiler/".*

+****

 ***I initially tried using some logic with pythons split element.
 Deciding iterating through the entire thing was easier and offered more control.
 I simply set a parameter named "check" to detect when tags begin and end and kept everything that was not within the tags!***

+****

 ## HTML Tag Stripper